 If you’re concerned about your friend or family member’s responsibilities, lay your fears aside – if there are any of the above insurance policies available, they will not have to pay anything toward your damages, leaving you free to receive compensation and recover peacefully.

 If you or your loved one have been injured in a dog attack, don’t hesitate to contact our office to discuss your options.
 As your personal injury attorneys, we will thoroughly investigate your case, compile evidence, and manage the claim as it moves forward, leaving you free to focus on your recovery.
-We will handle phone calls, payments, and documentation as your treatment progresses, and keep you appraised of all developments.
+We will handle phone calls, payments, and documentation as your treatment progresses, and keep you apprised of all developments.